Acupuncture

 Strenuous exercise

-Aspirin and anti-inflammatory drugs
+Aspirin or anti-inflammatory medications

 Invasion of Wind

-Phlegm Damp
+Phlegm Damp accumulation

 Lung weakness